microsoft/appcenter-sampleapp-react-native/README.md

 npm install react-native-cli -g cd ios && pod update && cd ..
 ```
-Make sure you have the testing device plugged in or an emulator running and run `npm run ios` or `npm run android` depending on the platform you want to use and
+Make sure you have the testing device plugged in or an emulator running and run `npm run ios` or `npm run android` depending on the platform you want to use.

 > Note:
 The first time the application build may take very long, the subsequent builds are going to be faster.

 ## Contents
 | Tutorial | Description | Screenshot